From Riches to Rags

+In the film, a nouveau riche millionaire is convinced that he is dying from cancer.
+Getting suicidal, he hires contract killers to kill him.
+He soon realizes that he is healthy, but he is unable to call off his own assassination.
+He survives the assassination attempts, but becomes unhinged during his stay in a mental hospital.

 Plot

-After buying a winning lottery ticket, factory workers Ah Ying and Fatso become millionaires overnight.
+After buying a winning lottery ticket worth HKD $3 million, factory workers Ah Ying and Fatso become millionaires overnight.
 However, a prediction by a fortune teller and a mix-up with a doctor leads Ah Ying to believe he is going to die from cancer.
 Not wanting to suffer, Ah Ying decides to commit suicide, but is afraid of it being painful.

-While on a rooftop, he meets a poor suicidal man, who gives all his money to Ah Ying, under the condition that he hires a hitman to kill him.
-When Ah Ying realizes he is not going to die after all, he and Fatso tries their best to call off the assassination, and has to tackle not one, but 3 hitmen.
+While on a rooftop, he meets a poor suicidal man, whom he saves and gives HKD $20,000 of his money to pay off the latter's debts, plus another HKD $50,000 under the condition that he hires a hitman to kill him.
+When Ah Ying realizes he is not going to die after all, he and Fatso tries their best to call off the assassination, and has to tackle not one, but three hitmen.
 The ensuing chase leads all of them to a mental hospital, where they got mixed up with various mental patients in the chaos.

 In the end, all the hitmen are killed and the police has arrived to deal with the chaos, but Ah Ying and Fatso have become slightly crazy as a result, with both of them starting to befriend the mental patients in the hospital.